JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Council has spent £46m redeveloping just 112 homes and has allocated £96m over next five years.
 This would be sufficient to bring xx homes on the Order Land up tp DHS.

 --------
-Paragraph 16(iv) of the ODPM 06/04 lists factors which the Secretary of State should consider in determining whether to confirm the oreder:
+Paragraph 16(iv) of the ODPM 06/04 lists factors which the Secretary of State should consider in determining whether to confirm the order:

 >"whether the purpose for which the acquiring authority is proposing to acquire the land could be achieved by any other means.
-This may include considering the appropriateness of any alternative proposals put forward by the owners of the land, or any other persons, for its re-use.
-It may also involve examining the suitability of any alternative locations for the purpose for which the land is being acquired."
+This may include considering the appropriateness of any alternative proposals put forward by the owners of the land, or any other persons, for its re-use. __It may also involve examining the suitability of any alternative locations for the purpose for which the land is being acquired.__"

-What about any nearby estates on th HINES list?
+The Objectors submit that that there is an alternative location, just several hundred metres from the order land that would provide a much greater increase in density that was one of the main objectives of the development plan; the St James estate.
+This is approximately the same area as the order land but contains just 100 low rise, low quality, energy inefficient homes.
+Compulsory purchase powers would not be required because NHHT owns the freehold of all the homes, which are let privately at market rents with no social housing tenants.

 -----